SamuelFlegel/FinancialProducts/README.md

 The implied_V function allows to calculate the implied volatility.

 ## Demonstration.py
-Demonstration of the use of the exsisting functions.
+Demonstration of how to use the existing functions.

 ## Planned
 Full support of using numpy arrays to price multiple products at once.